-- 1 POINT for applications that meet the eligibility criteria but do not deliver any of the benefits below. - 3 POINTS for applications that provide one or more of the following in addition to meeting the eligibility requirements: - applications that improve an existing afforested landscape by helping to resolve recognised design deficiencies (usually related to the design principles of relative scale and shape), or support the aims of National Parks, National Scenic Areas and Local Landscape Areas (formerly known as AGLVs)
+1 POINT - for applications that meet the eligibility criteria but do not deliver any of the benefits below.

+3 POINTS - for applications that provide one or more of the following in addition to meeting the eligibility requirements:

+applications that improve an existing afforested landscape by helping to resolve recognised design deficiencies (usually related to the design principles of relative scale and shape), or support the aims of National Parks, National Scenic Areas and Local Landscape Areas (formerly known as AGLVs)

-applications which can demonstrate their design follows the guidance in Forestry Commission Scotland Bulletin 112 and increase the size and resilience of existing native woodlands with appropriate new planting to form a contiguous block of woodland applications which will expand the size and resilience of existing native woodlands by forming key linkages within a habitat.
+applications which can demonstrate their design follows the guidance in Forestry Commission Scotland Bulletin 112 and increase the size and resilience of existing native woodlands with appropriate new planting to form a contiguous block of woodland applications which will expand the size and resilience of existing native woodlands by forming key linkages within a habitat network applications which will expand the size and resilience of existing native woodlands by forming key linkages within a habitat.
 You must be within the 'Primary Zone' of a native woodland habitat network which is identified on the 'Native Woodland Habitat Network' map on the Forestry Commission Scotland Map Viewer (see Forestry Grant Scheme 2014-2020 Target Areas folder)